About us and the GDQ

 Ethical principle 3: The GDQ is intended to assist and support groups in working towards their goals.

 Ethical principle 4: The GDQ is a helpful tool and, whenever possible, training in its use should be made available to qualified professionals from non-profit and for-profit organisations without regard to their ability to pay.

 Ethical principle 5: The confidentiality of the contents of the GDQ must be preserved.

-Ethical principle 6: The GDQ is a relatively new instrument and will require ongoing research into its effectiveness with different kinds of groups in a variety of organisations.
+Ethical principle 6: The GDQ is an instrument with considerable research and there is also ongoing research into its effectiveness with different kinds of groups in a variety of organizations.
 Therefore, GDQ users are sometimes asked to commit themselves to participate in research studies by sharing their data with GDQ Associates.